The future of secure communications: device independence in quantum key distribution: Mathematical techniques for advanced security proofs

 \section{Mathematical techniques for advanced security proofs}

-In the previous section, we studied the secure protocol for generating a secret $K$ and its associated security proof as an independent \textit{module}, analyzing lower bounds on Eve's uncertainty or randomness for specific attacks (individual, collective, and coherent) to establish security proofs.
-Here, we delve into advanced techniques and mathematical methods for constructing such proofs in real-world settings.
+In the previous section, we examined a secure protocol for generating a secret key $K$, along with its associated security proof, treating it as an independent \textit{module}.
+We analyzed lower bounds on Eve's uncertainty or randomness under various types of attacks—individual, collective, and coherent—to establish robust security guarantees.
+While Section~\ref{sec:DI-QKD} demonstrated the feasibility of such protocols, our current focus is on optimizing the key rate by considering correlations across protocol rounds.
+Broadly, there are two categories of protocols: those based on the (Generalized) Entropy Accumulation Theorem and Quantum Probability Estimation, as well as complementarity-based methods.
+These are typically used in \textit{sequential implementations}, where each round of the protocol depends on the outcomes of previous rounds.
+This contrasts with \textit{parallel approaches}, which require distinct analytical techniques.
+In this section, we explore advanced mathematical methods for constructing such security proofs in real-world settings.